Kaunas railway station: History

 The present-day Kaunas railway station was built in 1948 on the foundation of the old station and designed by architect Petr Ashastin.
 Its architecture was based on the principles of classicism: strict symmetry, separate and large-scale inner spaces, horizontally continued shape, massive walls and centrally oriented stairs.
 The station was reconstructed between 2005 and 9 April 2008.

 International Passenger Trains

-Direct weekend trains to Białystok (Poland) are operated by Polish railway company Przewozy Regionalne.
-These run on the non-electrified single track 1435 mm rails added as a first stage of the Rail Baltica project.
+Direct weekend trains to Białystok (Poland) are operated by Polish railway company Polregio.
+These run on the non-electrified single track standard-gauge railway built as a first stage of the Rail Baltica project.
 As of 2019, this line terminates in a dedicated double-sided platform on the south-east side of the station.